58th Special Operations Wing: History

+History and Prehistory

-Established as 58 Fighter-Bomber Wing on 25 June 1952.
-Activated on 10 July 1952 in Japan absorbing the personnel and equipment of the Texas Air National Guard 136th Fighter-Bomber Group.
+This group was established as the 58 Fighter-Bomber Wing on June 25, 1952.
+It was activated on July 10, 1952, in Japan, absorbing the personnel and equipment of the Texas Air National Guard 136th Fighter-Bomber Group.
+It traces its roots directly back to the 58th Pursuit Group, established on November 20, 1940 and activated January 15th, 1941 in Michigan.

 Korean War

-The 58 FBW moved to K-2 Air Base, later known as Taegu Air Base, South Korea, in August 1952.
-Fighter-bomber units like the 58 FBW provided close air support for United Nations ground forces.
-Often flying deep into North Korea's "MiG Alley," the 58 FBW targeted airfields, railways, enemy positions, bridges, dams, electric power plants and vehicles.

-The 58th provided close air support for United Nations ground forces and attacked enemy airfields and installations.
-In 1952 and early 1953 the wing flew interdiction and close air support missions in as well as attacking special strategic targets such as military schools, dams, and port facilities.
-Having entered the war with slow, short-ranged F-84D Thunderjets, the 58 FBW transitioned in late 1952 to the new "G" model, designed with more speed and range.
+The wing moved to K-2 Air Base, later known as Taegu Air Base, South Korea, in August 1952, where it provided close air support for United Nations ground forces.
+Often flying into North Korea's "MiG Alley," the 58th targeted airfields, railways, enemy positions, bridges, dams, electric power plants and vehicles.
+In 1952 and early 1953 the wing flew interdiction and close air support missions as well as attacking special strategic targets such as military schools, dams, and port facilities.
+Having entered the war with Republic F-84D Thunderjets, the wing transitioned in late 1952 to the new F-84G model, designed with more speed and range.
 The wing attacked the major supply port of Sinuiju in September, inflicting heavy damage without loss of personnel or aircraft.
-Combining with other fighter-bomber units, it attacked the Kumgang Political School at Odong-ni, Kumgang County in October 1952 and the North Korean tank and infantry school at Kangso in February 1953.
-Truce talks between North Korea and the United Nations stalled in the spring of 1953.
+Combined with other fighter-bomber units, it attacked the Kumgang Political School at Odong-ni, Kumgang County in October 1952 and the North Korean tank and infantry school at Kangso in February 1953.

+Later, truce talks between North Korea and the United Nations stalled in the spring of 1953.
 As a result, the Air Force began attacking previously excluded targets in the north.
-On 13 May 1953, Thunderjets from the 58 FBW struck the Toksan Dam, near Pyongyang causing a massive flood.
+On May 13, 1953, Thunderjets from the 58 FBW struck the Toksan Dam, near Pyongyang, causing a torrential flood.
 Floodwaters from the breached dam destroyed ten bridges, ruined several square miles of rice crops, flooded over 1,000 buildings and rendered the Sunan Airfield inoperable.
 Three days later, the wing attacked the Chosan irrigation dam with similar results.
-The Far East Air Forces commander later credited the 58 FBW by stating the destruction of the Toksan and Chosan irrigation dams resulted in the enemy coming to the truce talks in earnest.
-On 27 July 1953 it attacked runway at Kanggye and, with the 49th Fighter-Bomber Wing, bombed Sunan Airfield for the final action of the war.
+The Far East Air Forces commander later credited the 58 FBW, stating that the destruction of the Toksan and Chosan irrigation dams resulted in the enemy coming to the truce talks in earnest.
+On July 27, 1953, it attacked the runway at Kanggye and, with the 49th Fighter-Bomber Wing, bombed Sunan Airfield for the final action of the war.
 The wing earned a second DUC for its actions in the last three months of the war.